The Missing Cross to Purity

 All these religions are from below, and of their own making, and not from above,

-but of him that is out of truth.
+but of him who is out of truth.

-And all they that come to this pure religion, that is from above, and come to receive it,
+And all those who come to this pure religion, that is from above, and come to receive it,

 it must be by the spirit of God within, and the light of Christ within,